dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 description: "Overview of the workflow building block"
 ---

-Dapr workflows are custom application logic that define a business process or data flow spanning multiple microservices.
-With workflows, you can automate and coordinate tasks within your application.

-These application critical workflows require developers to handle common challenges:

-- Multi-step business logic needs to be resilient to restarts, shutdowns, and crashes, requiring infrastructure to monitor and automatically restore the state of these operations.
-- Workflows modifying or orchestrating state across multiple microservices require consistency guarantees and usually cannot rely on distributed transactions.
-This means developers need to design and build compensation logic to handle unrecoverable failures.
-- Business logic can sometimes be scattered across different processes, queues, and event handlers which can result in very complicated architectures, creating maintenance problems and slowing down development.
+With Dapr workflows, you can automate and orchestrate tasks within your application.
+The workflow feature provides a developer-friendly programming model for authoring workflows as code in a way that abstracts away the complexities of messaging, state management, and failure handling.

-Dapr addresses these challenges by providing a workflow feature.
-The workflow feature is comprised of two main parts - the Workflow API and the workflow components.
+The workflow feature is comprised of the Workflow API and the workflow components that allow for authoring workflows naitively in Dapr or through external 3rd party workflow applications.

 <img src="/images/concepts-building-blocks.png" width=250>